isallexist/Quasi-clique/README.md

 # Quasi-clique
-Code for paper "An Ellipsoidal Bounding Scheme for the Quasi-Clique Number of a Graph"
+This repository contains codes and instances used in the computational study reported in the article "An Ellipsoidal Bounding Scheme for the Quasi-Clique Number of a Graph" that has been accepted for publication in INFORMS Journal of Computing.